Blockheads-Messagebot/MessageBot/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes Proposed

-- A list of changes made.
+- A list of changes made, if not covered in breaking changes.